israellev/fullstack-los-angeles/nodejs/nodejs-lessons.md

     it creates new folder of "node_modules" with that package it add to "package.json" -> "dependencies" the "express" package.

+    install nodemon:
+    'npm install -g nodemon'
+    now we can runing our server using this command:
+    'nodemon server.js'
+    and now each change in the code - is auto-refresh

     now you can run:
     'node server.js'
     or
     'npm run start'